Using the Irregular Verbsand

 Use the simple present forms when you mean action which happens consistently or action which is happening right now.

-Jack always lays the cordless telephone where no one can find it; only the rings of an incoming call will betray its presence.
-[This action happens consistently.]
+Jack always lays the cordless telephone where no one can find it; we need the rings of an incoming call to betray its location.

 Use the simple past forms when you mean action completed in the past.

-Rachel laid her month-late essay in Dr. Cohen's mailbox, hoping that he would still accept the work.
-[Laid = simple past tense of lay, to put something down.]
+Rachel laid her month-late essay in Professor Cohen's mailbox, hoping that he would still accept the work.

 Use the past participle forms whenever you have one or more auxiliary verbs forming the tense.